bradfordcondon/website-deprecated/_drafts/fixHeaderTabs.md

 >![tabs working!](/assets/img/tabsFix2017/tabsFixed.png)<br>Liquid tags make it easy to conditionally change the class of our header tab element to active or not.

-If you'd like to learn more, `{% %}` signifies a [Liquid](https://shopify.github.io/liquid/) tag.
+If you'd like to learn more we have been working with [Liquid](https://shopify.github.io/liquid/) tags.
 There are a variety of handy tags to make your static page more dynamic.